-A maximum valuation for each DSRIP application is calculated based on the formula described in (a) below.
-Once the overall application value is determined, the value for the individual metrics of the DSRIP project plan is determined based on the distribution method described in (b) below.
-Project values are subject to monitoring by the state and CMS, as described in (c) below, and Performing Provider Systems may receive less than valuation described in their DSRIP plan if they do not meet metrics and/ or if DSRIP funding is reduced because of the statewide penalty (described in Section IX.d below)
+A maximum valuation for each DSRIP application is calculated based on the formula described in Section A below.
+Once the overall application value is determined, the value for the individual metrics of the DSRIP project plan is determined based on the distribution method described in Section B below.
+Project values are subject to monitoring by the state and CMS, as described in Section C below, and Performing Provider Systems may receive less than valuation described in their DSRIP plan if they do not meet metrics and/or if DSRIP funding is reduced because of the statewide penalty (described in Section IX.d below).